Kylian Mbappe, France and the Game That Changed Everything

 In Paris, fans spilled onto the Champs-Elysees brandishing flares and Tricolor flags in scenes that immediately called to mind the human deluge that swamped the world's most famous avenue after France's triumph as hosts of the 1998 World Cup.

-There were also scenes of celebration in Bondy, the district in northeastern Paris where Mbappe grew up.
+There were also scenes of celebration in Bondy, the district in north-eastern Paris where Mbappe grew up.
 Students from Lycee Jean Renoir, many clad in blue France jerseys, watched the match on a big screen in the school hall, a 20-minute walk from the pitch at Stade Leo Lagrange, where, 15 years earlier, a four-year-old Mbappe had taken his first steps as a footballer with local club AS Bondy.

 Images of Mbappe adorned the front pages of almost every French newspaper the following day.
 For Le Parisien Dimanche, the match had been "MAGNIFICENT!"
-For L'Equipe, it was "MONUMENTAL".
+For L'Equipe, it was "MONUMENTAL."
 Regional paper La Voix du Nord punned on Messi's name and the French spelling of the word "messiah" ("messie") in a headline that read: "WITH MBAPPE AS MESSIAH!"

-L'Equipe, France's widely read sports daily, declared the game "One of France's most spectacular matches in the history of the World Cup."
+L'Equipe, France's widely read sports daily, declared the game "one of France's most spectacular matches in the history of the World Cup."
 Mbappe, it said, had "blown past [Argentina] like a tornado."

 Daniel Riolo, a football pundit for prominent French radio station RMC Sport, confirms that football fever is beginning to take hold in Paris.